 Plants of the World Online by Kew lists 48 species in the Tagetes genus (as of 2-24-21 when I last updated this page).
 It is a member of the plant family Asteraceae with 1,679 genera.
 Those numbers should change as updates are made (and likely will).

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

-I bought my first Marigold ‘Crackerjack’ seeds when I was living in Minnesota with my brother in 2007.
+I grew my first Marigold ‘Crackerjack’ when I was living in Minnesota with my brother in 2007.
 They were AWESOME and I wish I had the photos to show you.
-I bought seeds again in 2009 and in 2011 while living in the mansion in Mississippi.
+I bought seeds again in 2009 and in 2011 while living in the mansion in Leland, Mississippi.
 The plants in Mississippi were not near as impressive as the ones I grew in Minnesota.